 Since more searches take place on mobile devices than on computers, mobile-friendly sites are increasingly important to search results, and Google tweaks will continue to refine results for mobile users.
 Websites that are slow to load and clumsy to navigate on small screens will lose significant traffic moving forward.
 You might also want to consider the advantages of developing a mobile app.

 - Incorporate Accelerated Mobile Pages (AMP)

 In late February, Google will start including AMP pages in search results.
 Testing shows AMP pages load four times faster than optimized web pages.
-As a result, SEO experts are speculating that AMP pages may see a Google ranking boost.
+As a result, white label seo reseller program are speculating that AMP pages may see a Google ranking boost.
 Consider hire some outside help for switching your content to AMP HTML pages is a nice complement to SEO and it gets you quick conversions.

 - Enhance User Experience (UX)